haonap/kcoreSig/README.md

 # Compilaton and execution in a Linux environment
 1. Download or clone the repository.
-2. From terminal, go to repository.
+2. From terminal, go to the repository.
 3. Type "make" and hit enter to compile.
 4. Open instance.txt file, which contains input information.
 There are four entries in this file: instance name(directory copy one from the "graphSequences" folder), tau, k, method(1 for GSIP-F2, 2 for MW).
 With these settings, it is going to compute a tau-persistent k-core signature of the instance.
 5. In terminal, type "./main" and hit enter to execute.